Sherlene® My company The Sherlene Brand. Also, I am the founder of non-profit company A Time To Learn Academy.

 2020 Sherlene returns to living in the family home, full-time, in the Queen Anne's County jurisdiction on Maryland's Eastern Shore.
 She brings with her The Sherlene Brand her established independent service-based business, and public-charity non-profit A Time To Learn Academy.

-*In summary, I have a master's degree with an emphasis of Leadership and Influence.
-I am an entrepreneur.
-Also, I am an educator.
-As an informal health-care worker, I still help others who ask or are in need--based on my Christian and scientific beliefs.
+*In summary, I have a master's degree with an emphasis of business leadership and communications.
+She is an entrepreneur.
+Also, she is an educator.
+As an informal health-care worker, she still help others who ask or are in need based on her Christian and scientific beliefs.

 Master's (one master's degree)

 Jones International University (Business Management and Communications)

 Bachelor's and a Bachelor's Equivalent (two bachelor's degrees)